bbarmada/hello-world/README.md

 Hi there,

-My be I don't know all the technologies, but I have the right skills to learn any new technology in very short time.
+I don't know all the technologies in this world, but I have the right skills to learn any new technology in very short time.